Can You Take CBD With HRT?

 40-60% of the population has allergy and histamine issues.

 Big shocker..this number goes up as we get older and for women.
+Progesterone is a major player in calming immune response.

 Sound like a cross-over for hormone replacement folks??